Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 AI-Enabled Fraud and Impersonation

 AI voice cloning and deepfake video have defrauded Canadians of millions.
-Convincing impersonation now requires only consumer-grade tools, and protections have not adapted.
+Convincing impersonation now requires only consumer-grade tools, and existing protections do not address these capabilities.

 Finance & BankingRetail & Commerce